datacommonsorg/docsite/api/sheets/tutorials/sheets_latitude.md

 ![](/assets/images/sheets/tutorials/sheets_latitude_tutorial_4.png)

 Next, you’ll want to retrieve the country names and position them conveniently near these DCIDs.
-You can use the plugin function [`DCGETNAME`](/api/sheets/get_name.html) to access this information.
+You can use the addon-on function [`DCGETNAME`](/api/sheets/get_name.html) to access this information.
 In cell C1, type `=dcgetname(B1:B)`.
 Your final output will look like this:

 ![](/assets/images/sheets/tutorials/sheets_latitude_tutorial_5.png)